HashemSami/landing_page_project/README.md

 ### Big Picture

 This is a project for Udacity's front-end nanodegree to design a landing page using HTML, CSS and JavaScript.
-The landing page is using Javascript for dynamically updating the navigational menu based on the amount of content that is added to the page.
+The page is using Javascript for dynamically updating the navigational menu based on the amount of content that is added to the page.

-To get start using the project right away:
+#### To get start using the project right away:

 Simply clone this repo and run `index.html` file on your browser.